-- 1. From the PCS Ready Link List, highlight Redial, and press and hold B. - You will see R-Link redialing... and Connecting... followed by the text "You have floor." - 2.
-Speak after the beep (keep pressing down 🛢 while you are speaking).
+- - You will see R-Link redialing... and Connecting... followed by the text "You have floor." - Speak after the beep (keep pressing down while you are speaking).
 After speaking, release the button to allow others to reply. - 3.
-When you are finished, press 🔊.
+When you are finished, press .

 Note: You can change the volume and the speaker setting while a PCS Ready Link call is activated.
-Volume: Adjust the voice volume by using the Side Volume keys or by pressing the navigation key up or down except when you are pressing and holding
+Volume: Adjust the voice volume by using the Side Volume key or $\blacktriangle/\blacktriangledown$ on the navigation key except when you are pressing and holding .
+This doesn't affect tone and beep volume.
+Speaker: Switch the speaker On or Off by pressing .